Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Result Analysis

 \subsection{RQ2: Ablation study on Demonstration Selection Strategy}

 \textbf{Method.} In this RQ, we want to show the effectiveness of our customized demonstration selection strategy in selecting high-quality demonstrations for in-context learning.
+As introduced in Section~\ref{sec:demonstrationselection}, our customized demonstration selection strategy includes two major components.
+The first component utilizes CodeBERT and BERT-Whitening for semantic vector extraction, capturing code semantic information.
+The second component integrates AST sequences with code tokens in the fusion layer, combining syntax and lexical information to identify more similar smart contract code snippets.
 Based on the component settings of our customized demonstration selection strategy, we design the following three control strategies.

 \begin{itemize} \item \textbf{The first control strategy}.
 To show the significance of our customized demonstration selection strategy for {\tool}, we randomly select $k$ smart contract code snippets from the historical repository and use ``w/o DSS" to denote this control strategy.